ZhiruiLi/UIComponentDescriptor2Xml/README.md

 ============================

-When decompile a Flex project, you may found it difficult to read some .as files. that's because decompiler doesn't decompile it completely to MXML file, which may be like this:
+After decompile a Flex project, you may found it difficult to read some .as files.
+That's because some decompilers can not decompile the byte code to MXML file completely, which may cause the following code:

 ```ActionScript
 new UIComponentDescriptor({